-- 65. To address these concerns, the Stetson Report made several recommendations to the District to: 1) better ensure access and progress in the general education framework for students with disabilities; 2) provide training and other resources for special education staff to gain knowledge and use the general education curriculum; and 3) provide training and other resources for instructional aides in academic content, using effective differentiated strategies with students, and effectively planning for instruction with their supervising teachers.32 - and systemic practice of refusing and failing to provide evidence-based instruction tied to statewide academic content standards to students with disabilities in special and general education classrooms.
+- 65. To address these concerns, the Stetson Report made several recommendations to the District to: 1) better ensure access and progress in the general education framework for students with disabilities; 2) provide training and other resources for special education staff to gain knowledge and use the general education curriculum; and 3) provide training and other resources for instructional aides in academic content, using effective differentiated strategies with students, and effectively planning for instruction with their supervising teachers.32 - 66.
+Despite these findings and recommendations, the District has retained a policy and systemic practice of refusing and failing to provide evidence-based instruction tied to statewide academic content standards to students with disabilities in special and general education classrooms.
 The District has taught its special education teachers that the law does not require-and, in fact, forbids-that disabled students in segregated settings be provided instruction tied to the statewide academic content standards, even if those students are capable of mastering those standards and have a related area of deficit.
-The District has accordingly forbidden special education teachers in special education classrooms throughout the District from providing instruction tied to the statewide academic content standards.
-For example, in a 2019 email to Ms. Redfoot, the District stated:
+The District has accordingly forbidden special education teachers in special education classrooms throughout the District